clux/facemaulers/recaps/123-kiansalee-attacks.md

 NOTES:
 - GW's taunting of Larloch's form is working very well.
 Probably need to have Larloch die soon.
 - Gilbert is undead now (out of sight weak skeleton start fight in epilogue)
-- reduced kiaransalee's strenght immunities to resistances if they plot taunt him
+- reduced kiaransalee's strength immunities to resistances if they plot taunt ANY after stage 1
 - Kiaransalee taken 96 pts of damage unhealed (archer dmg healed) so all left from Faey
 - gw's wand of [[orcus]] can have chaos consequences if he fails to intimidate it